mohammeduvez29/Campus-Event-Management-System/README.md

 Student responsiblities include registering for event, marking attendance, and submitting  feedback.

-No login/authentication → I keep it simple for the assignment.
-One Flask app handles both roles → APIs decide what each role can do.
-Admin → Uses /event
+No login/authentication → I keep it simple for the assignment.\n One Flask app handles both roles → APIs decide what each role can do.\n Admin → Uses /event\n
 Student → Uses /student, /register, /attendance, /feedback

 Future scope includes fully functioning web app for admin and mobile app for the students.

-To run the app
+To run the app\n
-pip install flask (if not already installed) python app.py
+pip install flask (if not already installed)\n python app.py

 API can be used using POST or GET